-The second part of the survey elicited information about the grower including age, schooling, experience in broiler farming and previous occupation.
 Table 2 summarizes the differences between contract and non-contract growers in terms of individual characteristics.
 Notice that the sample of non-contract growers are twice as experienced, slightly more educated and yet a little younger than contract growers.
 The sample of non-contract growers also contains a substantially higher proportion of growers who are specialized in poultry farming.
 On the other hand, poultry production is a subsidiary activity for majority of the contract growers.
 The table also shows that only 58% of contract growers (as opposed to 75% of independent growers) had a background in agriculture related activities in terms of their previous occupation.
 Examples of previous non-agricultural background for a contract grower includes occupations in sectors such as pharmaceuticals, electrical hardware, cement, police, clothes and wine retailing.
+Consistent with their previous occupational background, contract growers own less land than non-contract growers.

-The third part of the survey collected information about the inputs, outputs and revenues from the last 6 production cycles of each grower.
+The survey collected information about the inputs, outputs and revenues from the last 6 production cycles of each grower.
 The production process in poultry consists of transforming baby chicks into fully-grown birds.
 Besides chicks, the inputs into this process are feed, medicine, labor and time.
 Table 3 presents information about input use and costs per production cycle for contract and non-contract growers.
 Note that the numbers are averaged twice - first over production cycles for each grower and then across all growers.
-Non-contract growers have longer production cycles and lower flock sizes and correspondingly lower costs (lower half of Table 3).
-The cost structure is comparable across contract and non-contract growers.
-Feed, medicine and veterinary services accounts for about 75% of total variable cost.
-The expenditure on chicks is about 20-22% of cost while other variable costs such as labor and electricity constitute only 3% of total costs.
+Non-contract growers have longer production cycles and lower flock sizes and correspondingly lower total variable costs.
+They also use less hired labor (possibly because of their lower flock size) and capital.